lithnet/access-manager-docs/help-and-support/app-pages/access-manager-directory-lithnet-laps.md

 #### Policy target group

-The name of the AMS group or Azure AD group that this policy applies to
+The name of the AMS group or Microsoft Entra group that this policy applies to

 #### Password length